COVID-19 Information Hub

 The MaineHousing COVID-19 Rent Relief Program is for renters who cannot afford to pay their rent due to circumstances related to the coronavirus pandemic.
 The program is designed to provide a one time payment of up to $500, until the federal relief funds get to the individuals who need them.

-More on the program including eligibility:
+More on the program including eligibility and application here:

 Mortgage & Debt Relief